-Even local historic districts of outstanding merit (and even nationally significant ones) actually exhibit a variety of eras of construction; it's just that new buildings were designed in sympathy with the older buildings until the slight innovations on a basic theme introduced with each decade result in a splendid harmony.
+Even local historic districts of outstanding merit (and some nationally significant ones) actually were constructed in different decades, but new buildings were designed in sympathy with the older buildings until the slight innovations on a basic theme introduced with each era result in a splendid harmony.

-3. Attention to scale is critical, and in matters of scale, it is difficult to overcome poor judgments on the part of architects or builders.
+3. Attention to scale is critical.
+In matters of scale, it is difficult to overcome poor judgments on the part of architects or builders.
 Use zoning to establish some limits.
 Buildings of many sizes--but not all sizes--actually will work within any town.
-So a large house in a very small town doesn't look odd to us, but a huge discount store in a very small town would be jarring.
+For example, a large house in a very small town doesn't look odd to us, but a huge discount store in a very small town would be jarring.
 On a very urban street, we find all sizes of shops intriguing, but if we find a train station that's about 12 feet square in a major city, something's wrong.

-Also consider which scale is most important--scale in relation to the pedestrian, driver, or even aerial view.
+Also consider which scale is most important.
+Is it scale in relation to the pedestrian, driver, or even the aerial view?
 Check out our page on urban design theory if you need more help.

 We've written a special page on small town character, but most almost everything in the 13 principles applies to villages as well.

-4. Vistas and pleasing perspectives are tough to re-create if they have not been considered when placing existing buildings.
-Vistas in a town or an urban area need termination points.
+4. Vistas and pleasing perspectives are important to the feel of a neighborhood.
+Think of a vista as what you see from a certain point on the ground.
+Pleasant vistas are tough to re-create if they have not been considered when placing existing buildings.
+Vistas in a town or an urban area need termination points, or end points.
 As new urbanist theory points out, termination points of a view are ideal locations for important public and civic uses.